fabric8io/fabric8/docs/getStarted/gofabric8.md

 ### Starting the cluster

-Now start the cluster via:
+Start the cluster via this command:
 ```sh
 gofabric8 start
 ```

 This will download the necessary tools such as [MiniKube](https://github.com/kubernetes/minikube) to boot up a VM on your laptop to run a single node Kubernetes cluster, a docker daemon and install fabric8.

+This will also install [kubectl](http://kubernetes.io/docs/user-guide/kubectl-overview/) which is the main CLI tool for interacting with kubernetes clusters.

 ### Using OpenShift